Exploring Textured Paints: Funky Finishes for Walls

 Living Room

-The living room is a great space to experiment with textured paints.
-Consider doing an accent wall behind the TV or fireplace with a swirled or brushed-on finish in a complementary color.
-Or do a subtle sand finish in a neutral tone for a rustic vibe.
+Create an accent wall behind the TV or fireplace with a swirled or brushed‑on finish in a complementary color.
+Prefer subtlety?
+A fine sand texture in a neutral tone delivers a relaxed, rustic vibe.

 Bedroom